Delta-Icons/vscode/README.md

 </p>

 # Delta Icons
-I chose to base a color theme on the Palette of [my icon pack](https://play.google.com/store/apps/details?id=website.leifs.delta&hl=de) for vscode.
+I chose to base a color theme on the Palette of [the icon pack](https://play.google.com/store/apps/details?id=website.leifs.delta&hl=de) for vscode.